 The Star of the Sea Group (SSG) is an important organ of the Campus Ministry.
 It was founded in the academic year 2019-2020 in order to inculcate leadership qualities and foster faith formation in the Catholic students of the College.
-The activities include leadership training programmes, bilingual (English and Tamil) liturgical worship, feast day celebrations, outreach programmes, Christmas programmes and youth conventions.
+The key initiatives of SSG includes Leadership training programs, Outreach programs, Bible quizzes, Feast Day celebrations, SSG Talent Competition, Chirstmas programs and Youth conventions.